sachinchoolur/lightGallery/site-astro/src/content/docs/custom-icons.md

 toc: true
 ---

-lightGallery's controls render inline SVG icons — there is no icon font to load, and every icon follows the button's `color` through `currentColor`.
+lightGallery's controls render inline SVG icons, there is no icon font to load, and every icon follows the button's `color` through `currentColor`.
 The **`icons`** setting swaps any of them by name: